qdrant/landing_page/qdrant-landing/content/documentation/tutorials/async-api.md

 ## How to use async API?

-As usual, calling any method of Qdrant requires establishing a connection to the server.
+Calling any method of Qdrant requires establishing a connection to the server.
 We need to create an instance of `QdrantClient` that will act as a gateway.
 If you want to do it locally, please make sure Qdrant server is running.
 If it's not, then you can launch it in a Docker container: